Deltares-research/HydroFlows/docs/user_guide/workflow/execute_workflow.rst

     :alt: Execute workflow
     :align: center

-The :meth:`~hydroflows.workflow.Workflow.dryrun` method tests if all input files exist and methods in- and outputs are linked correctly.
+The :meth:`~workflowpy.Workflow.dryrun` method tests if all input files exist and methods in- and outputs are linked correctly.
 In the example below, a simple workflow is created and the dryrun method called.
 Note that you need to instantiate a logger to get feedback.
 You can define the level of verbosity by setting the log level, at minimal a warning level is required to see if files are missing.

 .. ipython:: python